Fall, Spring, Academic Year

 After you have formally confirmed your plans to participate, you will work both with UI Study Abroad and with IES Abroad.
 Follow instructions from both.
 Later in the semester, your UI study abroad advisor will contact you regarding orientation sessions, registration, and other required UI procedures and documentation.

-Applications for the Fall and Academic Year sessions are due on February 24.
+The application deadline for the Fall and Academic Year is February 24.

-Applications for the Spring session are due on September 12.
+The application deadline for the Spring session is September 7.

 All students preparing to study abroad should review the following: